Files

 In the AttributeValueMapper parameters, set the Source Attribute to BillingCountry, then set the Destination Attribute to BillingCountry.
 Additionally, since we don’t want to map all of the attributes, set the Default Value to BillingCountry.

-Note, your attribute mapping may be different depending on how your Salesforce Accounts are set up.
+Note that your attribute mapping may differ depending on how your Salesforce Accounts are configured.

 6. Count Accounts Per Country